-These actions were followed by a 2012 reclassification of Autism as a distinct category rather than being placed under the blanket term of “Mental Disability”.
-The latest development, domestically, is that Qatar has launched a 5-year plan targeting Autism.
-The official title, “Qatar National Autism Plan, 2017-2021” is composed of 6 pillars that target autism, as well as 44 recommendations to the government to implement to achieve the plans goals.
+These actions were followed by a 2012 reclassification of autism as a distinct category rather than being placed under the blanket term of “Mental Disability”.
+The latest development, domestically, is that Qatar has launched a 5-year plan targeting autism.
+The official title, “Qatar National Autism Plan, 2017-2021” is composed of six pillars that target autism, as well as 44 recommendations to the government to implement to achieve the plans goals.

-In 2016, the Qatar Foundation launched several schools specifically designed to assist children and their families affected by Autism.
+In 2016, the Qatar Foundation launched several schools specifically designed to assist children affected by autism and their families.
 Autism awareness and the quality of life of those diagnosed with autism has been dramatically improved by the efforts of the royal family and the people of Qatar.
-The nation continues to move forward and stands at the forefront of Autism awareness, research, and advocacy.
+The nation continues to move forward and stands at the forefront of autism awareness, research, and advocacy.

 (Image Source: Shafallah Center For Children with Special Needs)